meh/meh.github.io/_posts/programming/2012-11-16-how-I-would-start-learning-programming-now.md

-What I would suggest instead, would be to read in parallel a [book][1] and the [Intel manuals][2], this will give the novice programmer a better overview on programming languages and the system they're going to develop.
+What I would suggest instead, would be to read in parallel a [book][1] and the [Intel manuals][2], this will give the novice programmer a better overview on programming languages and the system they're going to develop for.

 After a while they should start a project on their own and choose the language they find most appealing.
 This implies that they must first look around at the